mgalloy/nova-idl/README.md

-# nova-idl
+# IDL extension for Nova

-This is a simple Interactive Data Language (IDL) for Panic's Nova editor.
+This is a simple extension providing syntax highlighting and completion for the Interactive Data Language (IDL) in Panic's Nova editor.